-Partial hospitalization (PHP) or an intensive outpatient program (IOP) are also options.
-These programs offer drug treatment sessions during various times in the week.
-Your loved one continues living at home, working, studying, or caring for their family while maintaining their recovery.
-An outpatient rehab program can help them address the mental and behavioral issues under their addiction, without interrupting their normal life.
+Partial hospitalization (PHP) or an intensive outpatient program (IOP) are options.
+These programs offer drug treatment sessions during various times of the week.
+Your loved one continues living at home, working, studying, or caring for their family while maintaining recovery.
+An outpatient rehab program can help them address their addiction’s mental and behavioral issues without interrupting their normal life.

 Look to Washburn House for Support and Rehab